 If you plan on scalping forex for a living, be aware of the risks involved and the commitment required to trade successfully.
 Scalping can be a shock to the system for beginners, especially if they’ve just moved on from the slower pace of day or swing trading, for example.

 Nonetheless, once you’ve mastered your 1-minute or 5-minute forex charts with a range of indicators, your strategy will soon fall into place.
-Whilst continued success is not guaranteed, paying attention to your risk management will also keep you within your safety limits.
+Whilst continued success is not guaranteed, paying attention to risk management should keep you within your safety limits.
+See our list of the best forex scalping brokers in 2023 to get started today.

 What Is Forex Scalping?